tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_activity.md

 * TOC
 {:toc}

+{% include content/activities/edit_openapi_spec_file.md %}

-## Identify an API
+## Create the OpenAPI specification document for an API of your choosing

 In an earlier activity, you [found an open-source API project](docapis_find_open_source_project.html) with some documentation needs.
 Try creating an OpenAPI specification for this API.

-{: .tip}
 Depending on the API you choose to work with, you could potentially use this specification document as part of your portfolio.

-If you don't want to use that API (maybe it already has an OpenAPI specification document, or maybe there are other complications), you can use this simple [Sunrise and sunset times API](https://sunrise-sunset.org/api).
-This Sunrise and sunset times API doesn't require authentication with requests, so it removes some of the more complicated authentication workflows.

 {% include random_ad.html %}

-## Follow the OpenAPI tutorial

 Go each step of the OpenAPI specification tutorial to build out the specification document: